12. How to stay creative

-Ian Wharton, creative director at AKQA and an advocate of young talent (he's regularly involved in judging, seminars and publications promoting young creativity).
-So what does he know know that he wishes he knew at art school?
+Ian Wharton is a creative director at AKQA and an advocate of young talent (he's regularly involved in judging, seminars and publications promoting young creativity).
+So what does he now know that he wishes he'd known at art school?

 "How difficult, yet entirely necessary it is to hang onto the innate creative spirit of youth," he says.
 "It's something I took for granted."
 And his advice?
 "Explore endlessly.
 Every facet of creativity that excites you – dive in and don't worry about right answers.
 You have the time, agility and resources to do so.
 When you leave school, never stop learning and waste zero time making things you don't want to be known for."

 For more of Wharton's thoughts on the subject, check out his book: Spark the Fire.

 13. How to find your niche

 Wildlife artist Jonathan Woodward's beautiful, textured animal illustrations have led him to commissions from the likes of Penguin, Transworld Publishing and Random House.
 What did he wish he knew?

 "I'm probably the same as most other illustrators in that the biggest gap in my art college education was the business and marketing side of things.
 I've had to learn all of this as I've gone along.

 "One of the most important lessons I've learned is to find a niche rather than trying to be all things to all people.
 It was only when I really focused on combining my two main passions for nature and illustration, specialising in being a wildlife illustrator, that things started to move forwards and the right type of commissions started come in."